Valence, Drôme: Vegetation

 The vegetation in the plain of Valence is mid-European with a supra-Mediterranean floor (pedunculate oak, oak found in the coldest places, and thickets of hornbeam) mingled with thermophilic species such as downy oak, or even evergreen oaks on exposed slopes with draining soils.
 Found also in the south of the Drôme Valley where the Mediterranean influence finally prevails (20 km to the South) are spontaneous populations of thyme, lavender, Euphorbia characias, Spanish broom (Genista hispanica), cane of Provence (Arundo donax), as well as Aleppo pines on the western face of the massif of Crussol.
 Due to the exposure and the nature of the soil, the Ardèche hills offer landscapes of garrigue and Mediterranean Oak (Quercus Ilex) from Tournon which is located 22 km north of Valence (hills of Cornas, Château de Crussol and Soyons).
 The hills (mostly limestone) have a double vegetation: Mediterranean on the southern side and Sub-continental on the northern side.

 Formerly, the cultivation of olive trees was previously on the well-exposed heights of Tain-l'Hermitage (19 km to the north), but they were replaced by the culture of the vine at first, and then by that of apricot, peach and other fruits which are still very present in the region, even though more than 7000 ha of fruits (mainly apricots, cherries, peaches and kiwis) disappeared from the Drôme landscapes due to an outbreak of sharka and a bacterial infection forcing wilt since 2003.

-Communication and transport
+Transport

 The central railway station of Valence is the Gare de Valence-Ville, located just south of the town centre.
 The station offers connections to Lyon, Grenoble, Avignon, Gap and several regional destinations.
 In 2001 the Gare de Valence TGV opened along with the LGV Méditerranée, a high-speed rail line extending south from Valence to Marseille.
 The station is only 1 km south of the end of the LGV Rhône-Alpes, giving Valence much shorter journey times to northern destinations as well, with a journey to Paris taking 2h11.
 The TGV station is located 10 km northeast of the town.

-A bikesharing scheme called Libélo started in March 2010, offering 200 bicycles for long-term hire and 180 for short-term hire, in 18 locations around the city.
-Charges are collected by smart card or credit card.